-This App Note gives an overview of SynJet user variable cooling control.
-PWM operation is described along with interface design requirements for using a Pulse Width Modulation (PWM) signal to control the performance level of a SynJet cooler.
-Control Voltage Cooling (CVC) operation, "analog control" is also described along with interface design requirements for using a variable analog voltage level input signal to adjust the performance level of a SynJet cooler.
-It also covers the electrical specifications for power and control signals and the connector and cable wiring information for these signals.

-These control options allow users to adjust the performance of the cooler dynamically to meet specific cooling, power and acoustic requirements.
+This Application Note gives an overview of SynJet user variable cooling level control.

+- PWM operation is described along with interface design requirements for using a Pulse Width Modulation (PWM) signal to control the performance level of a SynJet cooler. - Control Voltage Cooling (CVC) operation is described along with interface design requirements for using a variable voltage level input signal to adjust the performance level of a SynJet cooler. - These control options allow users to adjust the performance of the cooler dynamically to meet specific cooling, power and acoustic requirements.
 The same SynJet Cooler part number accepts either type of control input.
-No additional user selection needed.

-Users requiring permanent maximum cooling, leave Pin 4 open, Blue Wire removed or not connected.
+No additional user selection needed. - Users requiring permanent maximum cooling, leave Pin 4 open, Blue Wire removed or not connected - Electrical Specifications for Power and Control Signals - Connector and cable wiring information for Power and Control Signals